MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/enable-service-logon.md

 ![number of events](./media/enable-service-logon/om-2019-number-of-events.png)

 ## Change logon type of a health service
-If you need to change the logon type of SCOM health service to interactive, you can use the local group policy on the agent computer to change the logon type, as shown below.
+If you need to change the logon type of Operations Manager health service to interactive, you can use the local group policy on the agent computer to change the logon type, as shown below.

 > [!NOTE]
 > A monitor-based alert is generated for this event.

 ![Monitoring action account logon types](./media/enable-service-logon/om2019-monitoring-action-account-logon-type.png)

-## Co-existence with OM 2016 agent
+## Co-existence with Operations Manager 2016 agent
-SCOM 2016 agent uses the **Interactive** logon type as default.
-As SCOM 2019 service accounts have both service logon as well as interactive logon privileges, SCOM 2019 management server can interoperate with SCOM 2016 agent.
+Operations Manager 2016 agent uses the **Interactive** logon type as default.
+As Operations Manager 2019 service accounts have both service logon as well as interactive logon privileges, Operations Manager 2019 management server can interoperate with Operations Manager 2016 agent.